pokt-network/pocket-js-LEGACY/README.md

 const aat = require('./aat.json')
 ```

 To unlock the AAT for use in your application, you must first import and unlock the AAT's client account indicated by the ```clientPublicKey``` field.
-Include that account's PPK in another JSON file.
 The PPK file is obtained from the [Pocket Dashboard](https://dashboard.pokt.network/) when creating an App or through the [Pocket Core CLI](https://github.com/pokt-network/pocket-core) with ```pocket accounts export```.

 A properly-formed ppk.json file will start with ```{"kdf":"scrypt"```.
 Include it with your project as a JSON file along with the passphrase used when creating it:
 ```javascript